LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleMessagesForBusinessTemplates/custom-interactive-message-template.md

 * The AppID, Extension Bundle ID and Team ID (which are part of the Bid field) must be part of the SC metadata JSON.
 Without them your iMessage app will not be delivered to the consumer.

-* RecivedBubble image URL - If consumer does not have the extension installed on device, or if consumer has the extension installed but does not use LiveLayout (set to false) then the recivedBubble will default to the imageURL set in the recievedBubble object.
+* RecivedBubble image URL — If consumer does not have the extension installed on device, or if consumer has the extension installed but does not use LiveLayout (set to false) then the recivedBubble will default to the imageURL set in the recievedBubble object.
 If imageURL was not added to the SC schema defined, the layout view will be an empty frame: Always include an imageURL!

-* ImageURL MUST be whitelisted - to whitelist images for Structured Content contact your Conversational Cloud account representative
+* ImageURL MUST be whitelisted — to whitelist images for Structured Content contact your Conversational Cloud account representative

-* SessionIdentifier - Any interactive message that is sent to ABC has a UUID - either you can set it through this field, or if not set Apple will generate a UUID for the interactive message.
+* SessionIdentifier — Any interactive message that is sent to ABC has a UUID; either you can set it through this field, or if not set Apple will generate a UUID for the interactive message.
 We recommend you set the UUID for each interactive message sent from the agent, in order to maintain referencing and correlating between interactions, for grouping messages,  funnel tags and more.

-* Images placed in the image used in imageURL field should be whitelisted in account Houston - Site Setting messaging.rich.content.valid.urls
+* Images placed in the image used in imageURL field should be whitelisted in account Houston — Site Setting messaging.rich.content.valid.urls

 * When no app exists on the receiving device that can consume the message, if this URL is a HTTP(S) url, it will be loaded in a web browser.